bitdust-io/docs/identity_server.md

         bitdust identity server start

-Now open your favority WEB browser and navigate to [http://127.0.0.1:8084](http://127.0.0.1:8084) or [my-own-identity-server.com](my-own-identity-server.com).
+Now open your favority WEB browser and navigate to [my-own-identity-server.com](my-own-identity-server.com).
 You should see an empty page with title "Identities on my-own-identity-server.com".

 Congratulations!
 You are running your own identity server now and able to register your own identity there or help other people by hosting their identity files on your machine.